noseka1/openshift-auto-upi/README.md

 * Network configuration via DHCP or static IPs
 * User has full control over the `install-config.yaml` file and can customize it according to her/his needs.
+* User can customize ignition config files using filetranspiler and jsonpatch, see also [Customizing Ignition Configs](docs/customizing_ignition_configs.md)
 * Ignition config files are protected from being overwritten, see also [Ignition Config Protection](docs/ignition_config_protection.md)
 * Automated download of CoreOS images from Red Hat sites and upload onto the target platform
 * Automated bare metal installation, control of remote machines using BMC